Tips for Helping Your Dog With Separation Anxiety

 CBD Dog Treats Can Help

 Getting a treat before you leave shows your dog that the moment doesn’t have to cause anxiety.
 They’ll start to associate your leaving with snack time.
-Check out Okoa Pet CBD dog treats for anxiety and start to see a difference in your dog’s behavior.
+Check out Okoa Pet CBD dog treats for anxiety and begin to see a difference in your dog’s behavior.

 Give Your Dog Their Own Space

-Dogs need their own space to feel like your home is their home.
+Dogs need their own space to feel like their home is their home.
 Leaving them in the living room with nothing to do can give your dog a lot of separation anxiety.
 This can cause them to start chewing on your furniture or shoes.

 Don’t forget to leave your dog’s bed and blanket in another section of the house so they can feel comfortable while you’re away.